Gio González: Scouting

 González threw four pitches: a four-seam fastball at 92–95 mph, a two-seam fastball at 91–95, a curveball at 78–82, and a changeup at 85–87 that he used against right-handed hitters.
-His used his curveball frequently when he was ahead in the count, especially against left-handers.
+He used his curveball frequently when he was ahead in the count, especially against left-handers.

-González's pitches had above-average strike out rate whiff rates, with the curveball leading at 36% and the changeup close behind at 35%.
+González's pitches had above-average strike out whiff rates, with the curveball leading at 36% and the changeup close behind at 35%.
 His curve also had an outstanding ground ball/fly ball ratio at nearly 7:1.
 Gio said of his curveball:

 My curveball is a blessing.
 My father taught it to me.
 He felt that it was a pitch he wanted me to learn, right on the side of the house, and it just ended up working.
 I never asked what the tricks were, or anything like that.
 He made it simple for me to use on my own form, and it works for me.
 I've never changed my grip since the day my dad showed me how to throw it.
 He taught me how to try to make it look exactly like a fastball.

 González was a strikeout pitcher, with a rate of nearly one per inning over his career.
 He was fourth in strikeouts per nine innings pitched in the AL in 2011, and second in the NL for the 2012 season (as of 17 August 2012).

 Personal life

-Gio González is married to Berenice Lea Moures, with whom he has two children.
+González is married to Berenice Lea Moures, with whom he has two children.

 In 2012, González created the GIO (Giving Individuals Opportunities) foundation, a charity to assist medical patients in need of financial support.
 He is also a comic book hobbyist.

+On July 13, 2024, González returned to Nationals Park in a guest pitching appearance for the Savannah Bananas, throwing a perfect inning.